rickardlindberg/rlci/README.md

   but a pain in the long run.)
 * Ability to re-rerun parts of a failed pipeline.

+## Notes

+### Where should a pipeline be defined?

+Jenkins and other CI/CD systems make us define the pipeline in the repo itself.
+Does that make sense?

+On the one hand, it ensures that the pipeline is always in sync with the repo.
+If a build command changes, we can update the pipeline build step accordingly.

+On the other hand, it doesn't feel right that the repo has knowledge of where it is deployed for example.

+A pipeline encodes a process for software delivery.
+The process and the code can change independently.

+**If things change together, they should be together.
+If not, they should not.**

+My current thinking is that the repo should expose an interface to the pipeline for doing certain tasks.
+For example `./zero.py build` to build and test, and `./zero.py deploy` to deploy the application somewhere.
+If the build process changes, only a change to `zero.py` is needed, and the pipeline can stay the same.

 ## Development

 I will practice agile software development in this project.
 Some guiding